openedx-unsupported/edx-analytics-dashboard/docs/en_us/shared/preface.rst

 #.
 Select **Create New Account**.
 You will receive a confirmation email with
    your account access within 24 hours.

+After you create an account, you can sign up to receive email updates about edX releases, news from the product team, and other announcements.
+For more information, see :ref:`Release Announcements through the Open edX Portal`.

 ===============================================
 Course Team Support in the edX Partner Portal
 ===============================================